flyvy-verifier/flyvy/LANGUAGE.md

   macro-expanded/inlined away.)
 The local scope for checking the body of a definition consists of the argument names and sorts.
 The body term must have the declared return sort.
-- Each theorem statement is checked in the full global scopes with empty local scope.
+- Each statement is checked in the full global scopes with empty local scope.
   The main term of the `assume` or `assert` must have sort `bool`.
 Also, every `invariant` inside of any `assert`'s `proof` must have sort `bool`.

 ## Semantics

-TODO
+TODO:
+- Statements build up a list of assumptions and along the way we prove some theorems (asserts).

 ## Commands